mwanji/jscolor-rails/README.md

     //= require jscolor

+## Rails-specific Modifications

 ### Asset path

-One tweak has been applied to jscolor.js. `jscolor.dir`'s default value has been changed to `'/assets/'` because jscolor's auto-detect fails to find the images in production mode.
+`jscolor.dir`'s default value has been changed to `'/assets/'` because jscolor's auto-detect fails to find the images in production mode.
 To change the path to the asset directory, do the following:

 ````javascript
 jscolor.dir = '/path/to/assets/';
 ````

+### Turbolinks

+The `install` function adds a handler for [Turbolinks](https://github.com/rails/turbolinks#events)'s `page:load` event.

 ## Versioning